What is Arranged Employment (AE)?

 - Are working in Canada on a work permit but have been offered a full-time permanent job offer in a position or company different from the one you currently hold/indicated on your work permit.

 NOTE: An arranged employment is not authorization to work in Canada.
-If you are in one of the situations listed above and are interested in working in Canada, you require a work permit.
+If you are in one of the situations listed above and are interested in working in Canada, you still require a work permit.
 Click here for more information on obtaining a Canadian work permit.

 What factors does Canadian immigration consider when assessing an arranged employment application?